ibe-uw/tiara/docs/eukaryotic_pipeline.md

 3. Extract reads that map to organellar fraction (you can skip this step).
 4. Assemble again using Spades (you can skip this step).
 5. Map reads to get the information about the of coverage of your fragments.
-6. Bin the reads using suitable software (metabat2/concoot).
+6. Bin the reads using suitable software (using for example concoot).
-7. Estimate the genome completness using Busco.
-8. Further process eukaryotic MAGs.
-You can use MetaEuk for instance.
+7. Also, you can use Anvi'O package for manual bin refinement.

+sAfter that you can start analyzing your newly identified genome.
+The bin completness can be estimated using Busco, also we recommend to use MetaEuk for gene prediction.

 #### Unknowns
 To maximize completeness of your MAGs we highly recommend to add contigs of unknown origin to the process.

-We are aware of (low complex, high diverse regions, small reference from microbial eukaryotes). # redakcja

-Even though possible prokaryotic contaminants should form separate bins.
+The prokaryotic and viral sequences which might end up in the class “unknown” can be easily removed during preprocessing step like binning and bin refinement.

 #### Organelles
-The organellar fractions could improve the quality of assembly.
+Adding organellar fraction can improve the quality of assembly.
 The reason is that there exist multiple transfers of genes from plastids to nucleus.

 [Back to README](README.md)